 ITER - International Thermonuclear Experimental Reactor

-Implements the surveillance and/ or technical control of the Protection Important Activities, as well as their propagation to the entire supply chain;
+Implements the technical control of the Protection Important Activities, as well as their propagation to the entire supply chain;

-May be requested to be part of any of the project/construction teams and to perform assigned duties;
+May be requested to be part of any of the project/construction teams and to perform other duties;

 Measures of effectiveness

-Ensures the satisfaction of safety and functional thermal hydraulic requirements flow down;
+Contributes effectively in ensuring the satisfaction of safety and functional requirements flow-down.

 Level of study

 At least 5 years.

 At least 5 years of experience in the design of nuclear pressurized equipment (heat exchangers, tanks, pressurizers);